Lxtharia/minegrub-world-sel-theme/README.md

 }
 ```

-## Setting icons for entries like Uefi Settings

-> If you want items like Uefi Settings to have an icon, you need to add `--class uefi` manually to the menuentry line in `/boot/grub/grub.cfg`:
->
->  `menuentry "Uefi Settings" --class uefi ...`
->
-> In this case you can put it in `/etc/grub.d/30_uefi-firmware` so it doesn't get overwritten when you regenerate your grub.cfg :>

 ## [Generating/Contributing icons](icon-generator/README.md)

+If you notice that the icon for a distro is missing, then you're probably right!
+Then you should open Minecraft, build it, take a screenshot and contribute it to this repo!
-Click to read more ^
+Click [here](icon-generator/README.md) to read more

 # Great